LocalJoost/LocalJoost.github.io/_posts/2020-08-25-Upgrading-to-MRTK24-eye-tracking-does-not-work-anymore-(and-how-to-fix-it).markdown

 And when I run it, nothing happened.
 I can look at the blue orb all I want, never once the eye target events are fired.
 WT....H?

 ## And the culprit is....
-After quite some time hunting in the MRKT configuration, I spotted this little checkbox.
+After quite some time hunting in the MRTK configuration, I spotted this little checkbox.

 ![](/assets/2020-08-25-Upgrading-to-MRTK24-eye-tracking-does-not-work-anymore-(and-how-to-fix-it)/Pointers.png)